 The Project, encompassing the Refinery Site, tank farm, Fuel Delivery Pipeline Corridor and Marine Terminal Site (see Section 6 for more detail), is located on two separate sites within the Regional District of Kitimat-Stikine (RDKS).
-The refinery (consisting of two process trains), storage tanks, and rail spur covering an estimated 1,000 ha on a land parcel also known as the Wedeene site, is located approximately 13 km north of Kitimat at 54° 10' 00" North and 128° 42' 00" West.
-The Refinery Site is situated mostly on provincial crown land and intersects one parcel of private fee simple land at its' southern extent.
+The refinery (consisting of two process trains), storage tanks, and rail yard covering an estimated 1,000 ha on a land parcel also known as the Wedeene site, is located approximately 13 km north of Kitimat at 54° 10' 00" North and 128° 42' 00" West.
+The Refinery Site is situated on provincial Crown land.
+The Proponent is currently in discussions to obtain a lease under the Lands Act, and a permitting strategy is being developed for obtaining rights to access, occupy and build on the identified lands.
 Ancillary facilities on the Refinery Site will include a tie-in to a third party natural gas pipeline, tail gas and fuel gas system, water treatment plant and surface water management pond, power generation facilities, temporary stockpile and laydown areas, site roads, administration facilities, offices and parking, and a temporary construction camp.